10 survival patterns caused from narcissistic parents

 Fear of abandonment often grows in children raised by narcissistic parents.
 I feared punishment for speaking up or being myself.
 Narcissistic parents can be dominating.
 They may make their needs the priority, leaving me feeling invisible and unvalued.

 This fear shapes how I connect with others.
 It leads to worries about being left alone or rejected.
 Children like me may struggle to form healthy relationships as adults due to this constant anxiety.
+One of the concequences is they form a JADE Trauma Response.
+This involves a lot of justifying and explaining just so the other person understands and the connection lasts.

 Emotional support was lacking during childhood, making it hard to trust people later on.